 "I'm jus' sayin'," Liz smiled brightly.
 "If he's anythin' like his brother, you outta look into rippin' that tag off before someone else does."

 "Whose tag are we ripping off?" a male voice interrupted their conversation, as one-sided as it was.

 Liz, ever used to Sheriff Albarn's overprotective temperament, explained without missing a beat, "Why, there's a big sale goin' on at the Justin Boot, and I was just tellin' Maka how she outta get herself a new pair seein' as her present ones ain't even hardly fit for a sixteen step!"

 Oh, she was good.
-Maka tried her hardest not to gag a little.
+Maka tried her hardest not to openly gag.
 Liz was always great at playing on cowboy heartstrings for a girl vying to move to the city.
-Maka couldn't help but shake her head in wonder.
-She watched Liz pour the sheriff some coffee.
-"I wouldn't be caught dead doing a sixteen step."
+Maka couldn't help but shake her head in wonder, watching Liz pour the sheriff some coffee.
+"I wouldn't be caught dead doing a sixteen step," said Maka.

 "Whaaat?"
 Liz dramatically says.
 And then, in a stage whisper, "Shut up, I'm tryin' to get your daddy to buy you some new shoes, geeze!"

-After lunch, she was inevitably led to the boot store by her father.
-Despite her intentions, or at least lack of interest, she was drawn to a certain pair.
+After lunch, she was inevitably led to the boot store by her father and, despite her intentions - or at least lack of interest - she was drawn to a certain pair.

 "Do you want them?" asked Spirit Albarn, reddish brown hair, forty-two, still wearing his cowboy hat, handheld radio chattering on his belt.

 "No," she replied.
 Because they're expensive and he would buy them for her regardless of price, and she wouldn't be that kind of freeloading ranch princess.